petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/devops/configuring-cache-control-for-documents-and-media.md

 1. (Optional) Enter a list of MIME types to exclude from caching (e.g., `application/pdf`, `image/jpeg`, `video/mp4`).

    !!! tip
-       If you have MIME types that are frequently updated, you can disable caching for that type to ensure the latest version of the file is displayed to users.
+       If you have MIME types that are frequently updated, you can disable caching for that type to ensure the latest version of the file appears to users.

 1. Click *Save*.